ISI-apex/casper-utils/README.md

     $ git remote add gh git@github.com:ISI-apex/casper-utils.git

-Then, when you want to push to GitHub, temporarily disable LFS:
+Then, when you want to push to GitHub, temporarily disable LFS (note, this assumes git-lfs is *not* installed globally):

-    $ git lfs uninstall
+    $ git lfs uninstall --local
     $ git push gh master
-    $ git lfs install
+    $ git lfs install --local

 Build Gentoo Prefix with CASPER and dependencies